phuonghaunl/CalibrateClk-with-random-gaps-from-Snd/README.md

 # CalibrateClk-with-random-gaps-from-Snd
-Report accuracy and gap trend of clock timestamps vs actual timestamps To compile: gcc -o <name> <filename.c>
+This code is part of a project to improve the accuracy of timestamping packets in networks with an external clock server Report accuracy and gap trend of clock timestamps vs actual timestamps To compile: gcc -o <name> <filename.c>
 To run: